antho-aina/sql-data-analytics-project/doc/roadmap_data_analytics.md

 **Questions to ask**:

-* What percentage does each category contribute?
+* What percentage does each dimension(category) contribute?
-* Are a few categories dominating results?
+* Are a few dimensions(categories) dominating results?
 * Can data be grouped into simple segments (high vs low value)?

 ---